stocker88/nextjswebsite/_posts/compoundinterest.md

 - in 10 years, you will have **$160,000**
 - in 20 years, you will have **$2,000,000!**

-You don’t need $100k income to be a millionaire.

-You would be surprised to know how many high income earners making +$100k aare living paycheck to paycheck because they have no money management skills.
+You would be surprised to know how many high income earners making over $100,000 are living pay check to pay check because they have no money management skills.

 They only know how to spend: that's it.

-There are 2 main factors that contribute to whether someone will be rich or not.
+There are 2 main factors that contribute to whether you will be rich or not.

-It’s not how much money they make.
+It’s not how much money you make: it's not your job.

-It's not their job.
+Especially not when 55% of your income goes in taxes.

+And it's not by taking a mortgage at 10% interest either.

 ## 1. Trade off your instincts for rational thinking